MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaEntitlementManagementSetting.md

 ## SYNOPSIS
 Retrieve the properties of an entitlementManagementSettings object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgEntitlementManagementSetting](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgEntitlementManagementSetting?view=graph-powershell-1.0)

 ## SYNTAX